-

 Luggage

-Your pilgrimage includes one (1) piece of checked luggage, and one (1) carry-on.
-International air carriers are becoming stricter about the size and weight of baggage and carry-on luggage. please limit the size of your hand luggage to 17x14x8 in.
+Your pilgrimage includes one (1) carry-on.
+Please limit the size of your hand luggage to 17x14x8 in.
 (43x36x20 cm) for easy storage on the motor coach.
 Porterage for one suitcase on tour is included in the tour price.
-The checked piece of luggage should have dimensions not exceeding 62 inches in overall (62inches: length+width+height) and weight not exceeding 50 lbs (23 kg).
+The checked piece of luggage (at your own expense) should have dimensions not exceeding 62 inches in overall (62inches: length+width+height) and weight not exceeding 50 lbs (23 kg).

 What Is Carry On Luggage?